Skip to main content

 Minnesota Divorce Laws: At a Glance

-The grounds for divorce or separation in Minnesota are limited to "irretrievable breakdown of the marriage relationship," another way of saying "no-fault" divorce.
-Additionally, the state does not recognize defenses to divorce or separation.
+The only grounds for divorce or separation in Minnesota is an irretrievable breakdown of the marriage.
+All divorces in Minnesota are of the no-fault variety.
+In addition, the state does not recognize any defenses to divorce or separation.

 The following table highlights some of the main provisions of Minnesota's divorce laws.
 To learn more, see FindLaw's Divorce section.